Terms of Service

 - 1 Scope, Definitions

-(1) For the business relationship between the provider safetee technologies GmbH, Skyline Hill Center, Leightonstrasse 3, 97074 Würzburg (hereinafter"provider") and the customer (hereinafter"customer"), the following general terms and conditions apply exclusively at the time of the order.
+(1) For the business relationship between the provider safetee technologies GmbH, Skyline Hill Center, Leightonstrasse 3, 97074 Würzburg (hereinafter"provider") and the customer (hereinafter"customer"), the following general terms and conditions apply exclusively at the time of the order valid version.
 Deviating general terms and conditions of the customer are not recognized unless the provider expressly agrees to their validity in writing.

-(2) The customer is a consumer within the meaning of Section 13 of the German Civil Code (BGB) insofar as the purpose of the goods and services ordered cannot be attributed predominantly to his commercial or independent professional activity.
+(2) The customer is a consumer within the meaning of Section 13 of the German Civil Code (BGB), insofar as the purpose of the ordered deliveries and services cannot be attributed predominantly to his commercial or independent professional activity.
 In contrast, according to § 14 BGB, an entrepreneur is any natural or legal person or legal partnership who, when concluding the contract, is exercising their commercial or independent professional activity.

 - 2 Subject matter/conclusion of contract

 (1) The customer can select products, in particular golf caps, from the provider's range on the website www.safetee-golf.com (hereinafter:"website") and place them in the shopping cart using a button.
 The customer must accept the terms and conditions, cancellation policy and data protection provisions before ordering.
-By clicking the “Buy now” button, the customer submits a binding application to purchase the goods in the shopping cart.
+With the"Buy now"button, the customer submits a binding application to purchase the goods in the shopping cart.
 Before submitting the order, the customer can change and view the data at any time.

 (2) The provider then sends the customer an order confirmation.
 The text of the contract is saved in compliance with data protection.

 (3) The customer must ensure that the emails sent by the provider can be delivered.
-In particular, attention should be paid to typing errors in the e-mail address given when ordering and the spam folder in the e-mail inbox should be checked regularly when the order was placed.
+In particular, you should watch out for typing errors in the e-mail address given when ordering and regularly check the spam folder in the e-mail inbox when the order was placed.

 (4) The contract is concluded in German or English.